Susan Golombok: Research

-Golombok has pioneered research on lesbian mother families, gay father families, single mothers by choice, and families created by assisted reproductive technologies including in vitro fertilisation (IVF), donor insemination, egg donation and surrogacy.
-She conducted one of the first studies worldwide of children in lesbian mother families in the 1970s and of children born by assisted reproduction in the 1980s.
-Her research has challenged popular myths and assumptions about the social and psychological consequences for children of being raised in new family forms, and has advanced theoretical understanding of parental influences on child development more generally by showing that the quality of family relationships and the social context of the family are more influential in children's psychological development than are the number, gender, sexual orientation or biological relatedness of their parents.
+Golombok has pioneered research on lesbian mother families, gay father families, families with transgender parents, families formed by single parents by choice, and families created by assisted reproductive technologies including in vitro fertilisation (IVF), donor insemination, egg donation and surrogacy.
+She conducted one of the first studies worldwide of children in lesbian mother families in the 1970s and the first study of the psychological development and wellbeing of children born by assisted reproduction in the 1980s.
+Her research has challenged commonly held assumptions about the social and psychological consequences for children of being raised in new family forms as well as widely held theories of child development, and has advanced theoretical understanding of parental influences on child development more generally by showing that the quality of family relationships and the social context of the family are more influential in children's psychological development than are the number, gender, gender identity, sexual orientation or biological relatedness of their parents.

+Golombok has published more than 300 academic papers and authored, co-authored or edited 9 books.
+Modern Families: Parents and Children in New Family Forms published by Cambridge University Press, won the 2016 British Psychological Society Book Award, received an Honourable Mention in the Association of American Publishers Awards for Professional and Scholarly Excellence (PROSE) and was translated into several languages including Spanish, and Swedish.

 Impact of research on policy and legislation

-Golombok's research has informed policy and legislation on new family forms in the UK and internationally.
-She has been invited to give evidence to regulatory bodies including the Dutch State Commission on Family Law, the Swedish Government Inquiry on Surrogate Motherhood, the UK Law Commission, and the French National Assembly Parliamentary Committee on Bioethics.
+Golombok's research has contributed to policy and legislation on new family forms nationally and internationally.
+She was a member of the UK government's surrogacy review committee in the late 1990s, the Nuffield Council on Bioethics Working Party on Donor Conception in 2012–13 and the International Commission on the Clinical Use of Human Germline Genome Editing in 2019-20.
+She has been invited to give evidence to government committees and statutory bodies including the UK Law Commission’s review of the law on surrogacy, and regulatory bodies including the Dutch State Commission on the Reassessment of Parenthood, the Swedish Government Inquiry on Surrogate Motherhood, and the French National Assembly Parliamentary Committee on Bioethics.

-She was a member of the UK government's surrogacy review committee in the late 1990s, a member of the Nuffield Council on Bioethics Working Party on Donor Conception in 2012–13, and is currently a member of the International Commission on the Clinical Use of Human Germline Genome Editing.

 Her research has been used as evidence in same-sex marriage legislation in a number of countries, including the US Supreme Court ruling in 2015, and in legislation on assisted reproduction such as the UK Human Fertilisation and Embryology Act 2008 that allowed same-sex parents to be joint legal parents of children born through assisted reproduction, and the 2019 amendment that facilitated single parents becoming the legal parents of children born through surrogacy.